TheWorldOfBacresia/quartz/content/notes/Capital Cities/Whitharf.md

 ### Industry & Trade
 Home to a forging technique which is found nowhere else on the planet, Draian steel is an extremely hot commodity.
-Used in many specialist applications such as [[aethercore]] engines and high quality weapon manufacture, many smiths will travel to [[Kingdoms and Empires/Draia|Draia]] to learn about this amazing material
+Used in many specialist applications such as [[notes/Encyclopaedia/Aethercore]] engines and high quality weapon manufacture, many smiths will travel to [[notes/Kingdoms and Empires/Draia|Draia]] to learn about this amazing material

 ### Infrastructure
 Constant ash clouds make air travel difficult, so much of the trade flowing through the city occurs via cargo ships or along the vast road network that covers the continent.
 Although often damaged by the earthquakes, these roads are quickly repaired and used by most on a daily basis.